ga-group/comcat/tree+def.md

         Period in the load profile that shows nearly no peaks, typically the night, met by unvarying power plants.
       - #### 10105040  Shoulder
         Upwards or downwards flank between off-peak and on-peak demand covered by special load following plants.
+      - #### 10105050  Floor/Cap
+        Entitles the holder to receive compensation when the spot price (possibly including transmission charges) goes below/above a strike price.
-      - #### 10105050  Transmission Rights
+      - #### 10105080  Transmission Rights
         Entitles the holder to receive compensation for congestion charges across an energy path.
-      - #### 10105080  Floor/Cap
-        Entitles the holder to receive compensation when the spot price (possibly including transmission charges) goes below/above a strike price.
   - #### 1020  Precious Metal
     Rare, naturally occurring metallic chemical element of high economic value.
 Chemically, less reactive than most elements.
     - #### 102010  Gold
       Bright, slightly reddish yellow, dense, soft, malleable, and ductile metal.
 One of the least reactive chemical elements.
 Solid under standard conditions.
+    - #### 102015  Gold Variance
+      Product that tracks the variance or volatility of spot gold.
     - #### 102020  Silver
       Soft, white, lustrous transition metal, exhibits the highest electrical conductivity, thermal conductivity, and reflectivity of any metal.
 Solid under standard conditions.
+    - #### 102025  Silver Variance
+      Product that tracks the variance or volatility of spot silver.
     - #### 102030  Platinum
       Dense, malleable, ductile, highly unreactive, precious, silverish-white transition metal.
     - #### 102040  Palladium